wistia/wistia-open-docs/_posts/stats-api.md

-last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 3 fields (name, email, and org) that represents the available identity info for this visitor. user_agent_details | An object with 4 fields: browser (e.g. 'Chrome'), browser_version (e.g. '46'), platform (e.g. 'mac'), and mobile (boolean value stating whether the visitor was on their mobile phone.)
+last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. identifying_event_key | The key of the event that was used to identify this visitor.
+Some examples: the first turnstile this visitor entered or the first load event that was tagged with this visitor info via wemail. visitor_identity | An object with 3 fields (name, email, and org) that represents the available identity info for this visitor. user_agent_details | An object with 4 fields: browser (e.g. 'Chrome'), browser_version (e.g. '46'), platform (e.g. 'mac'), and mobile (boolean value stating whether the visitor was on their mobile phone.)